devgigifa/games/README.md

 A Portuguese word-guessing game inspired by Wordle.
 You get six attempts to guess the hidden five-letter word — each guess reveals which letters are correct, misplaced, or absent.

 ### Tetris
 The iconic falling-block puzzle game.
-Rotate and place tetrominoes to complete full rows before the stack reaches the top.
+Place tetrominoes to complete full rows before the stack reaches the top.

 ### The Cube
 An interactive 3D cube you can spin in any direction with your mouse.
 A satisfying visual experiment built entirely in the browser.